openstack/ha-guide/doc/ha-guide/source/install-ha-os.rst

 The first step in setting up your highly-available OpenStack cluster is to install the operating system on each node.
-Follow the instructions in the Install Guides:
+Follow the instructions in the OpenStack Installation Guides:

 [TODO(DreidelLhasa): Replace the following with real links]